vikram6/forge-jira-gif-generator/README.md

-# Forge Hello World
+# Forge JIRA GIF Generator

-This project contains a Forge app written in Javascript that displays `Hello World!` in a Jira issue panel.
+This project contains a Forge app written in Javascript that shows a GIF in the Jira issue panel.
+THe GIF is generated from giphy.com based on the summary field of the issue.

-See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.

 ## Requirements